jhpyle/docassemble/_docs/fields.md

 assume that clicking the link didn't do anything, and the app is broken.

-There are two other special commands that you can use in a list of variables in a `review` item: `set` and `undefine`.
+There are three other special commands that you can use in a list of variables in a `review` item: `set`, `undefine`, and `invalidate`.
 The following example illustrates `set`:

 {% include side-by-side.html demo="review-8" %}